 Body Weight Simulator

-The Body Weight Simulator was developed by Dr. Kevin Hall’s research group at the NIDDK and was published as part of The Lancet series on obesity:
+The Body Weight Simulator was published as part of The Lancet Series on Obesity.

 Hall KD, Sacks G, Chandramohan D, Chow CC, Wang YC, Gortmaker SL, Swinburn BA.